SummaryDev/ethereum-sql/docs/how-we-index-store-and-decode.md

 ---

-# Event view differences
+## Event view differences

-A similar view for ERC721 `Transfer`s is different despite having the same signature hash passed as `topic0='0xddf252ad...`.
+A similar view for ERC721 `Transfer`s is different despite having the same signature hash `topic0='0xddf252ad...`.
 The difference is in the parameter name `tokenId` vs `value` in ERC20, and the fact that it's indexed and comes from `topic3` in ERC721 not from `data` in ERC20.

 ```sql
 create or replace view event."Transfer_address_from_address_to_uint256_tokenId"